-What is the Rear Belt Monitor?
+What is the Rear Belt Monitor System in Ford Vehicles?

 The system uses sensors to detect if a seatbelt is fastened, and if it detects an unfastened seatbelt, it will emit a warning light and a chime to remind the passengers to buckle up.

 The Rear Belt Monitor can come in different types and uses various sensors to determine whether seatbelts are in use.
 This feature is essential to vehicle safety and should be maintained to ensure it works correctly.